9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 invariants to be enforced statically--making it impossible to write code violating chosen constraints.
 In addition, purity and polymorphism encourage a style of code that is modular, refactorable and testable.
-This is the kind of code that just doesn\'t go wrong.
+This is the kind of code that just doesn't go wrong.

 Testing plays a key role in keeping code on the straight-and-narrow path.
-The main testing mechanisms in Haskell are traditional unit testing (via the HUnit library), and its more powerful descendant: type-based \"property\" testing, with QuickCheck, an open source testing framework for Haskell.
+The main testing mechanisms in Haskell are traditional unit testing (via the HUnit library), and its more powerful descendant: type-based "property" testing, with QuickCheck, an open source testing framework for Haskell.
 Property-based testing encourages a high level approach to testing in the form of abstract invariants functions should satisfy universally, with the actual test data generated for the programmer by the testing library.
-In this way code can be hammered with thousands of tests that would be infeasible to write by hand, often uncovering subtle corner cases that wouldn\'t be found otherwise.
+In this way code can be hammered with thousands of tests that would be infeasible to write by hand, often uncovering subtle corner cases that wouldn't be found otherwise.

-In this chapter we\'ll look at how to use QuickCheck to establish invariants in code and then re-examine the pretty printer developed in previous chapters, testing it with QuickCheck.
-We\'ll also see how to guide the testing process with GHC\'s code coverage tool: HPC.
+In this chapter we'll look at how to use QuickCheck to establish invariants in code and then re-examine the pretty printer developed in previous chapters, testing it with QuickCheck.
+We'll also see how to guide the testing process with GHC's code coverage tool: HPC.

 ## QuickCheck: type-based testing

-To get an overview of how property-based testing works, we\'ll begin with a simple scenario: you\'ve written a specialised sorting function and want to test its behaviour.
+To get an overview of how property-based testing works, we'll begin with a simple scenario: you've written a specialised sorting function and want to test its behaviour.

 First, we import the QuickCheck library, and any other modules we need: